MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/non-standard-users.md

 ## Anonymous users

-### Install, update, and delete for anonymous users
+### Install, update, and delete apps for anonymous users

 Anonymous users can't install, update, or delete apps in meetings.